-Where accessibility meets death metal.
+Where accessibility meets metal.

 Br_tal is a database for the illegible beauty of death metal logos.